scarpent/ledgerbil/README.md

 ledger so you don't have to pass in everything every time.
 And, related to the ambivalence about documentation mentioned above, There isn't any documentation for this file yet.
-Just [`settings.py.example`][settings] which you can copy to `settings.py` in the same directory and then modify for your own needs.
+Just [`settings.py.example`][settings] which you should copy to `settings.py` in the same directory and then modify for your own needs.

 [settings]: /ledgerbil/settings.py.example

-To run the interactive reconciler, you only need `RECONCILER_CACHE_FILE`.
-To use the reconciler's `-R` feature you'll need more ledger stuff.

 ### grid